dafny-lang/libraries/src/dafny/Wrappers.md

 ## The `Wrappers` module {#sec-results}

-A _Wrappers_  datatype is one whose values can hold either a success indication, optionally along with a value, or a failure indication, optionally with error information.
+The Wrappers module holds some simple datatypes to support common patterns, such as optional values or the result of operations that can fail.
-These are particularly useful with Dafny's abrupt-termination-on-failure `:-` operator.
+These are additionally useful with Dafny's abrupt-termination-on-failure `:-` operator.

 Any user datatype can serve this purpose, as long as it has an `IsFailure?` predicate (in which case it is known as a [_failure-compatible_](https://dafny.org/latest/DafnyRef/DafnyRef#sec-failure-compatible-types) type --- an FC-type).

-In this module Dafny defines three such types, illustrates them with examples, and then describes how they can be used in a system where different parts of the system use different FC-types.
+In this ilibrary module Dafny defines three such types:

-The three types are
 - `Option<R>` - which is either `Some` with a value of type `T` or a `None` with no information
 - `Outcome<E>` - which is either `Pass` with no informatino or `Fail` with an error value of type `E` (often a `string`)
-- `Result<R,E>` - which is either `Success` with a value of type `R` or `Failure` with error value of type `E` (often a `string`)
+- `Result<R,E>` - which is either `Success` with a value of type `R` or `Failure` with error value of type `E`

 These are common programming idioms.
 The main complication comes when they are mixed in the same program.